nextgencodes/dspath/_posts/2023-03-24-canopy-series-extravagant.md

 ---
-title: "However, Extravagant The Pretensions Of Johnson V. M’Intosh by Betty Lyons and Adam DJ Brett"
+title: "However, Extravagant The Pretensions Of Johnson V. M’Intosh by Betty Lyons and AGT"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog